 - Once the onion starts to brown, add in the garam masala, turmeric, ginger, chilli stirring to coat the onions in the spices well.
 Let it cook for about 2-3 minutes.

 - Add in the capsicum and stir to combine all ingredients well.
-Reduce heat to low and cook until the capsiucum is soft.
+Reduce heat to low and cook until the capsicum is soft.
 Season to taste.

 - Combine the cooked quinoa and spicy onion and capsicum and mix well.
 Set aside.